- The most kid-friendly resorts on the Strip are Excalibur, Luxor, and Circus Circus.

 Big Shot (shooting riders straight up), Insanity (dangling riders off the edge of the tower), and X-Scream (also dangling riders off the edge) are all attractions that children will enjoy.

-While ride tickets can be purchased individually, an all-you-can ride pass is available for just over $40.
+While ride tickets can be purchased individually, an all-you-can ride pass is available for just north of $40.

 Although there are few other kid-friendly activities at STRAT, Circus Circus, and its family-friendly attractions are a short ride away.